 For me outcomes measure development.
 Outcomes: How human beings behave, how we relate to each other, our attitudes and our policies.
 Outputs like numbers of children vaccinated might be a way to get to outcomes but are not in themselves development.
 Nor are impacts (like global fertility rates).
 Impacts are the effect of development.
 Presenting impact, Roser is measuring by effect so I want him to present effects from many sides.
 I do not reject his claim "life is getting better", just say that we need a much wider range of creatively linked data to prove it.
-Show me both what the economic-military-political complex has delivered to humanity and what it has inflicted on us and let me decide.
-Yes, enumerate how many people now live on more than US$1.90/day- it's an important dimension of human well-being- but integrate that with climate change, resource wars, global literacy, inequality, environmental degradation, fertility, sporadic Islamic terrorism, massive Western terrorism, an analysis of UN security council permanent member vetoes blocking global justice....
+Give me some new thinking.
+Show me both what the western economic-military-political complex has delivered to humanity and what it has inflicted on us and let me decide.
+Yes, enumerate how many people now live on more than US$1.90/day- it's an important dimension of human well-being- but integrate that with climate change, resource wars, global literacy, crashing biodiversity, inequality, environmental degradation, fertility, sporadic Islamic terrorism, massive Western terrorism, an analysis of UN security council permanent member vetoes blocking global justice....
 Perhaps the pessimistic populations Roser started with are integrating all that complex stuff.
 Roser isn't.**

 PS.
 On 28 July.
 2017 this piece by Oliver Burkeman appeared in the Guardian.
 It is a nuanced exploration of similar issues and quotes Max Roser's research.
 You can listen to the podcast of this article here:

 *I accept that the poorer someone is, the more important a small, immediate, incremental increase in income is for to them

 ** referring only to the Vox article content, not the author personally.